MoniMurray/higher_lower/README.md

 #### Higher Lower Logo and Heading

 Featured at the top of the page, the bespoke logo and heading is easy to see for the user.
-Upon viewing the page, the user will be able to see the name of the game.
+Upon loading the page, the user will be presented with the name of the game.

 ![logo and heading screenshot](assets/images/README-images/logo%20and%20heading.png)